John Kaag and Clancy Martin on Bringing Philosophy Back to the People

 John Kaag is a Professor of Philosophy at the University of Massachusetts, Lowell, and the author of four books covering topics as varied as drone warfare, feminism, and aesthetics.
 His most recent book, the memoir/intellectual history hybrid American Philosophy: A Love Story, chronicles his discovery of a lost library and the life-affirming wisdom contained therein.
 Recently, John got on the phone with friend and fellow philosopher Clancy Martin for a Heleo Conversation on the role of philosophy in the 21st century.
 Clancy, a Professor of Philosophy at the University of Missouri in Kansas City, novelist, essayist, and contributing editor at Harper’s Magazine, is best known for his work on moral psychology.

 This conversation has been edited and condensed.
-For the full conversation, click the Soundcloud audio file below.
+For the full conversation, play the audio file below.

 Clancy: One of the things I like about American philosophers is the accessibility of the prose.
 With the possible exception of Charles Sanders Peirce, you don’t ever feel like the American philosophers are writing purely for an academic audience, but for the public at large, trying to help not just students or fellow academics, but thinking people.